*This article has been updated for relevance, coz sh*t is getting crazy out here*

 But opinions exist in all forms, from your preferred taste of ice cream, to your stances on technology, science, and in this case, politics.
 In the case of the last three, opinions are given more weight and meaning.

-These opinions are open to discourse because they will answer to well-established facts.
+These opinions are open to discourse because they will a) answer to well-established facts and b) influence the lives of many people.
 It would be sillier to think that ‘strawberry is better than chocolate’ deserves to be as disputed as ‘vaccines are a scam’, ‘COVID-19 is not real’, or that ‘Marcos did nothing wrong’.

 The rights of BBM and Toni